 For most print on demand printers, expect to have to buy a proof before the book becomes available to the public.

 This stage will vary depending on your comfort level and opportunities.
 In general, you should be marketing yourself as a writer at any opportunity.
 This means participating at conventions, doing readings, and posting announcements on your social media and website.
 Be careful to avoid giving your friends a constant hard sell on Facebook, though.
 No one enjoys that.
 Your social media needs to be somewhat active and should include content not specifically related to a recent book release.
 Posting teaser chapters can be a great try-before-you-buy option.

 While this looks like a lot of steps to take, they are spread out over the course of your process of bringing your story to publication, and many are not that onerous.
 Most print on demand companies have paid services to help with some of these steps, if they seem too great for you to overcome on your own.

-For more articles on writing, check out my Reflections From the Sol section.
+For more articles on writing, check out Reflections From the Sol.